Russell Hobbs: Tube Investments

 In 1962, they needed to expand the company to increase production and needed more capital.
 They were forced to sell the company to Tube Investments (TI), a conglomerate of electrical appliance brands who also owned Creda (a competitor of Hotpoint – GEC at the time owned both Hotpoint and Morphy Richards).

 Production was moved to Wombourne in Staffordshire, where it was shared with Creda and to Blythe Bridge in Stoke-on-Trent, where it was based in a former aircraft factory later owned by Indesit.
 The Blythe Bridge site on was shared with Simplex Electric Co Ltd (owner of Creda), and Simplex-GE, (a joint venture of TI with GE of America) that made electrical switching equipment.
 Simplex also made tungsten-iodine floodlighting (halogen lamp).

 Russell became technical director of Creda, then managed Turnright.
 As part of the Electrical Division of TI, it was headquartered at Simplex House in Alperton, Middlesex.
 The Domestic Appliance division of TI was later based at Radiation House in Neasden.

 In the mid-1970s Dimplex diversified into coffee percolators and electric kettles due to former Russell Hobbs engineers joining the company.
-In the mid-1970s the company tried to persuade the French to buy its electric kettles, but they still preferred to boil water with saucepans.
-They did so for the next twenty years since French people have a liking for black coffee which is prepared differently from tea.
-The use of electric kettles across Europe was sporadic.
-In the late 1970s the managing director was David Durham.

 The heyday of the TI Group was in 1978, but by the early 1980s, the TI Group was facing difficulties, with its workforce halving.
 TI Group formally referred to Russell Hobbs as TI Russell Hobbs.

 Polly Peck

-TI sold off their consumer brands, with the company going to Polly Peck International, on 11 December 1986 for £12 million, along with Tower Housewares (a utensil – pots and pans – manufacturer based at Womborne near Wolverhampton).
+TI sold off their consumer brands, with the company going to Polly Peck International, on 11 December 1986 for £12 million, along with Tower Housewares (a utensil manufacturer based at Wombourne near Wolverhampton).
 The subsidiary was known as Russell Hobbs Tower.
 Creda would be sold to GEC in June 1987.
 In the late 1980s Russell Hobbs sponsored sports events.